VeiveHata/RSS-Node/README.md

 ````
 -a, --action is requiered option.
 Should be one of encode/decode action.

 -s, --shift is requiered option.
 Should be a number of shift.
-A number should be between 1 and 25 (count of ABC letters)
+A number should be positive

 -i, --input is optional.
 If input is defined the text for encoding/decoding will be taken from it.
 If input is not defined, text will be taken from terminal input.